skids/perl6-xcb/README.md

 say +LSBFirst;                     # says 0
 ```

+In some cases some a tag other than ":enum" is used for
+special subgroups of enums.
+These cases mostly make sense
+from a use case perspective, but to tell the truth they
+are mostly making lemonade out of the fact that exported
+symbols are unit scoped rather than scoped to their
+containing class, so two enums cannot have the same symbol
+if they can be exported.
+(Currently due to RT#127305, there
+are also extra hoops to jump through.)

-...In any case where enums use identifiers that conflict with
+Also, in any case where enums use identifiers that conflict with
 Perl 6 core base names, and munging their names would be messy,
+the tag from which they may be imported will include the text
-they are hidden behind a ":danger" export tag -- and you should
+"danger" -- and you should probably take care to lexically
-probably take care to lexically contain them.
+contain them.

+To see which enums do not use the enum tag, and what tag they
+use, examine %EnumValueExports from the X11::XCBquirks module.

+Note that any enum values using the excessively common names
+C<None> and C<Success> will be renamed, but since the vast majority
+of occurrences of these identifiers have the same value,
+X11::XCB::XProto exports constants C<None> and C<Success> which
+you can use in their place.
+Or just use 0.

 ### enums in value_lists/value_masks